clemsos/mitras/README.md

 Mitras is a SNA prototype developed for my phD thesis

+// Work in Progress : not ready to use yet

 ###  Purpose
 The general idea is to see how individuals and communities react after a meme spread.